ItsVinnyX/VenomSurge-Staff/Punishment Guidelines.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-#-Advertising: If a player advertises in chat give them a six hour temp mute if they continue to advertise please give them a one day temp ban if they continue still then just ban them.
+#-Advertising: If a player advertises in chat give them a six hour temp mute AFTER you warn them.

-- Make sure to give them a warning on the first temp mute so you know they done it before if it ever happens again.
+/warn <player> <reason>
+/warn joebob119 Advertising
+/tempmute <player> <time> <time form>
+/tempmute JoeBob119 6 h
+If they continue to advertise, ban them perm.
+/ban <player> <reason>
+/ban joebob119 Consistant Advertising.

+-
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Inpersonating Staff

-- If a player is inpersonating a staff member you will punish them with a six hour temp mute.
+-Impersonating staff is simply up to your discreation.
+You generally want to warn them before taking any serious action.
+/warn <player> <reason>
+/warn joebob119 Impersonation of Staff
+If they continue, mute them for 1-6 hours.
+/tempmute <player> <time> <time form>
+/tempmute joebob119 3 h
+(Again, pm them the reason they were punished.)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Abusing Glitches

 - If you see a player abusing a glitch ban them for a day.
+- /tempban <player> <time> <time format> <reason>
+- /tempban joebob119 1 d Abusing Glitch.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Ban Evading

 - If a player is Ban Evading ban their ip and ban their account for perm.
-Always make your reasons include please appeal @ www.RektWarfare.com
+For a perm ban, always include an appeal link and reason.
+- /ipban <player> <reason>
+- /ipban joebob119 Ban evading.
+Appeal @ rektwarfare.com

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------